nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Deleting an employee : `delete`

-Deletes the specified employee from the address book.
+Deletes the specified employee from SudoHR.

 Format: `delete INDEX`